-Unit code VU23528 Unit title Read and write straightforward narrative texts Application This unit describes the performance outcomes, skills and knowledge required by EAL learners to read and write straightforward digital and/or paper-based narrative texts.
-The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They contribute directly to the achievement of ACSF indicators of competence for Reading and Writing at Level 3 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Reading and Writing.
-They contribute directly to the achievement of ISLPR Reading 2+ and Writing 2+.
-This unit applies to learners who need to develop their English language reading and writing skills to engage with narrative texts, which can apply to a range of contexts such as personal, social and community life.
-No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable

-Element Elements describe the essential outcomes of a unit of competency.
-Performance CriteriaPerformance criteria describe the required performance needed to demonstrate achievement of the element.
-Assessment of performance is to be consistent with the assessment requirements.
-1.2 Analyse the structure and discourse features of the text 1.3 Identify linguistic conventions of narrative text 1.4 Scan text to locate specific details 2 Write straightforward 2.1 Plan and draft straightforward narrative text narrati narrative texts arrative texts 2.2 Sequence information logically using appropriate paragraph structure and linguistic conventions
+Unit co de VU2352 Unit title 9 Read and write straightforward narrative texts required d by E cribes the performance outcomes, skills and knowledge AL learners to read and write straightforward digital and/or narrative texts.
+The out comes s described in this unit relate to: direc ctly to Australian Core Skills Framework (ACSF).
+They contribute only to the achievement of ACSF indicators of competence for ding and Writing at Level 3 desc criptor (International Second Language Proficiency Ratings) s for Reading and Writing.
+They contribute directly to the ent of ISLPR Reading 2+ and Writing 2+. reading unit applies to learners who need to develop their English language ling and writing skills to engage with narrative texts, which can apply range of contexts such as personal, social and community life.
+No occupational licensing, legislative or certification requirements to this unit at the time of publication.
+Pre-req uisite Unit(s) Nil Compet etency Field Not Ap olicable е Unit Se Jnit Sector Not App olicable e Elemen t Perf ormance Criteria Elements describe the essential outcomes of a unit of competency. need Asse ormance criteria describe the required performance ded to demonstrate achievement of the element. essment of performance is to be consistent with the essment requirements.
+1 Read and analysistraightforward na 1.1 Read straightforward narrative text and identify the context and topic texts exts 1.2 Analyse the structure and discourse features of the text 1.3 Identify linguistic conventions of narrative text 1.4 Scan text to locate specific details 2 Write straightforw /ard 2.1 Plan and draft straightforward narrative text narrative texts